db7894/jekyll-now/experience.md

 ## Research

+Starting January 2019, I will be involved in the AMISTAD (Artificial Machine Intelligence = Search Targets Awaiting Discovery) lab with professor [George Monta\~nez](http://www.cs.cmu.edu/~gmontane/), professor of Computer Science at Harvey Mudd College.
+The inspiration of the lab focuses on a framework for understanding Machine Learning that leverages aspects of statistical estimation, information theory, and algorithmic search.
+My research here will focus on theoretical Machine Learning, and projects will be similar to one I pursued as part of my coursework in Fall 2018 that involved proving upper bounds on the proportion of successful search problems in a continuous compact space.

 From January to December 2018 I was involved in the Music Information Retrieval Lab at Harvey Mudd College.
 As a member of this lab, I primarily worked on a project involving utilizing computer vision and object detection techniques to develop a system that could take an image of a page of sheet music and identify the name of the piece by searching for it in a massive database.

 During this project, I learned a great deal about deep learning through completing fast.ai where I learned about the Keras, Theano and Tensorflow libraries as well as the mathematics behind deep learning involving Convolutional and Recurrent Neural Networks.
 I learned how to use Python libraries such as BeautifulSoup to implement a web scraper to download more than 400,000 PDFs from a website, implemented and iterated a number of machine learning architectures to solve various problems in Python, and performed a great deal of data manipulation and visualization using libraries such as Pandas in order to better understand our problem.